Al Da'asa: Discovery

 Under the leadership of Danish archaeologist Holger Kapel, several flint sites in Qatar were excavated from 1960 to 1964.
-Al Da'asa was the largest of these sites, and was discovered in 1961.
+Al Da'asa, discovered in 1961, was the largest of these sites.
 A number of highly weathered potsherds were collected from the site for analysis.
 Shortly after, the site was revealed to a British excavation team who identified the potsherds as originating from the Ubaid period.

 Excavations

-In addition to the 1961 excavation led by Holger Kapel, the site was again excavated in 1978 by a team led by Beatrice De Cardi.
+In addition to the 1961 excavation led by Holger Kapel, the site was excavated again in 1978 by a team led by Beatrice de Cardi.

 Quern stone fragments, hearths and Ubaid pottery were discovered during the first excavation.
 A carnelian bead and three fragments of red, non-Ubaid pottery, thought to originate from the Arabian coast, were also among the discoveries.

 Occupation

 Al Da'asa's residents are thought to have comprised fishermen or merchants from Ur.
 However, the stone tools uncovered are consistent with tools used elsewhere in Arabia during the Ubaid period and bear no resemblance to the tools used in southern Mesopotamia.

 Postholes, meant for tents or huts, were noticed by the excavators.
-The mass number of hearths suggest mass activity took place during its occupational period, and may be attributed to a relatively sizable population in which each family cooked in a separate fire pit.
+The large number of hearths suggests mass activity took place during its occupational period, and may be attributed to a relatively sizable population in which each family cooked in a separate fire pit.
 Another possibility is that the hearths were made to cure and dry large amounts of fish.